Azure/azure-osconfig/src/adapters/mc/README.md

 The OSConfig Universal NRP binary (libOsConfigResource.so) is built with rest of OSConfig.

 ### 3.1.
-Buidling the universal NRP binary on Ubuntu 14
+Building the universal NRP binary on Ubuntu 14

 The OSConfig Universal NRP binary is built on Ubuntu 14 with gcc 4.8 in order for this same binary to run as-is on all newer Linux distros.

 Install Ubuntu 14.04 LTS from one of the archived locations such as at [Ubuntu](https://www.releases.ubuntu.com/14.04/), or [Ubuntu MATE](https://releases.ubuntu-mate.org/archived/14.04/amd64/)).

-Install the miminal set of dependencies necessary:
+Install the minimal set of dependencies necessary:

 ```bash
 sudo apt-get install -y gcc git cmake build-essential